sprat/neufbox-client/README.md

-# SFR Box Client
+# Neufbox API Client

-This is a python client library to interact with a SFR/Neuf Box (NB4, NB5, NB6, NB6V, NB6VAC).
+This is a python API client library to interact with Neufbox NB4, NB5, NB6, NB6V, NB6VAC modem/routers sold by Neuf Telecom, SFR or Red by SFR companies.

 See https://lafibre.info/sfr-les-news/spec-api-rest-box-de-sfr/?action=dlattach;attach=85818 for details about the API itself.